Vildhjarta: History

 Vildhjarta was founded initially as an idea by Daniel Bergström, Jimmie Åkerström, and Johan Nyberg in 2005 in Hudiksvall, Sweden.
 The band's earliest days consisted of three members (all spread throughout different parts of Sweden).
+The band went through several lineup changes before adding vocalists Daniel Ädel and Robert Luciani and drummer David Lindkvist as permanent members in 2008.
+In 2009, guitarist Calle Thomér joined the band.

-According to Vildhjarta guitarist Daniel Bergström, commitment to their fans and "the art of music itself", only allowed for three songs to be released in the four years before the release of their first full-length album.
-After acquiring additional members and years of trading e-mails with metal label giant Century Media they signed a worldwide record contract in the Spring of 2011.
-Their debut album, Måsstaden, is a concept-album that "tells the tale of a hidden and isolated town, narrated in a classic fable manner".
-Sources of inspiration for the album's story included The Jungle Book and Mumindalen.
-The album received a favourable review from Consequence of Sound, who called it "a harsh, fantastic, concept work."
-2011 also saw a major line-up change in the band: Vilhelm Bladin replaced Robert Luciani who parted ways and formed the band Means End together with former Uneven Structure drummer Christian Schreil.
+According to founding member and former guitarist Daniel Bergström, commitment to their fans and "the art of music itself", only allowed for three songs to be released in the four years before the release of their first full-length album.
+After acquiring additional members and years of trading e-mails with metal label giant Century Media, the band signed a worldwide record contract in the Spring of 2011.
+Their debut album, måsstaden, is a concept-album that "tells the tale of a hidden and isolated town, narrated in a classic fable manner".
+Sources of inspiration for the album's story include The Jungle Book and Mumindalen.
+The album received a favorable review from Consequence of Sound, who called it "a harsh, fantastic, concept work".
+2011 also saw a major line-up-change in the band: Vilhelm Bladin replaced Robert Luciani who parted ways and formed the band Means End together with former Uneven Structure drummer Christian Schreil.

-On 20 April 2012 third guitarist Jimmie Åkerström left the band, which effectively reverted the lineup back to their initial two-guitarist setup.
-Fans were reassured that his resigning would not affect the group's writing or touring plans.
-In May they embarked on a European tour with Veil of Maya, Volumes, and Structures.
+On 20 April 2012, third guitarist Jimmie Åkerström left the band due to difficulties he faced from being unable to match the evolving playing and songwriting skill of the rest of the band.
+His exit effectively reverted the lineup back to their initial two-guitarist setup.
+Fans were reassured that Åkerström's resigning would not affect the group's writing or touring plans.
+In May, Vildhjarta embarked on a European tour with Veil of Maya, Volumes, and Structures.

 In late 2012, the band announced that they were planning to release an EP of new material, entitled Thousands of Evils.
-3 clips from the EP were released and a new song was debuted live on the "Euroblast Tour" in late 2012.
+3 clips from the EP were released and a new song was debuted live at the "Euroblast Tour" in late 2012.
 The EP was released as a limited edition vinyl.
 After the release of Thousands of Evils, the band became relatively silent about any future endeavors.
 It wasn't until late 2016 that Vildhjarta unveiled a minute-long teaser for new music.
 In 2018, the band also confirmed that they would be performing an exclusive show for the 2018 Euroblast festival.

 Calle Thomér launched a solo project called "stoort neer", releasing an instrumental album en glad titel på en sorglig skiva on 19 September 2018.
 The album includes guest contributions from fellow Vildhjarta members.
 He has also been a guitarist in Humanity's Last Breath since 2016, of which Buster Odeholm is a founding member.